Global Perception Shifts as Gaza Conflict Increasingly Labeled Genocide

-According to a Gallup poll, U.S. public opinion has turned: 60% of Americans now disapprove of the war, and disapproval of Prime Minister Netanyahu has reached record highs.
+According to a recent Gallup poll highlighted by 24 Daily News, public opinion within the U.S. has shifted significantly, with 60% of Americans now disapproving of the war.
+Disapproval of Prime Minister Netanyahu has also reached record highs.

-“We are witnessing the starvation of civilians as policy,” said Sen. Jon Ossoff.
+“We are witnessing the starvation of civilians as policy,” stated Senator Jon Ossoff, underscoring growing concerns.

 Congressional Resistance Grows

 Senator Bernie Sanders introduced resolutions to block over $675 million in bomb and rifle sales to Israel.
-Though they failed, support reached historic levels with backing from key Senate leaders.
-Advocacy groups like IfNotNow mobilized thousands of Americans to pressure lawmakers.
+Although these resolutions were unsuccessful, they drew support from key Senate leaders, marking a historic level of resistance.
+Advocacy groups such as IfNotNow mobilized thousands of Americans to pressure lawmakers.

-Former lobbyist Lara Friedman noted a shift: “It’s not just rhetoric anymore.
+Former lobbyist Lara Friedman noted a pivotal change, stating, “It’s not just rhetoric anymore.
 Lawmakers feel supported enough to act.”

 Public Outcry Fueled by Starvation Images

-Horrific images of emaciated children and aid sites under fire have shaken the American psyche.
-These visuals have drawn comparisons to Holocaust imagery and triggered reevaluation of unconditional U.S. support for Israel.
+Disturbing images of emaciated children and aid sites under fire have resonated deeply within the American psyche.
+These visuals have drawn comparisons to Holocaust imagery, prompting a reevaluation of unconditional U.S. support for Israel, according to 24 Daily News reporting.

 Academic Khaled Elgindy stated, “You can’t claim it’s collateral damage anymore.
 These are deliberate civilian harms.”